ashen-develops/explore-world-capstone-api/README.md

-# Wonderful Music Contraption (Server)
+# Stuff To Do (Server)

-This is the backend code for The Wonderful Music Contraption, a music making app that allows users to create and save their own song creations (based on pre recorded loops)
+This is the backend code for the Stuff To Do app.
+This app will allow a user to create an account/ login, and then view a currated list of things to do in cities accross the US.

 - [Link to Live App](https://wonderful-music-contraption.vercel.app/)
 - [Link to Client Repo](https://github.com/ashen-develops/Wonderful-Music-Contraption)